Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Discussion

 \section{Discussion}

 This review has been structured and discussed around six RQs that together present a comprehensive evaluation of GenAI in bioinformatics and highlight its rapid and transformative impact on the field.
-By analyzing recent advances, we outline how generative models support diverse biological tasks from protein design to multiomics integration, along with the challenges.
+By analyzing recent advances, we outline how generative models support diverse biological tasks from protein design to \x{multi-omics} integration, along with the challenges.
 Research trends indicate a clear shift from classifying to generative methods, offering novel opportunities.
 However, ongoing issues such as data dependency, model interpretability, and the need for thorough biological validation indicate the importance of careful and systematic research as the field progresses \cite{ferruz2022protgpt2,wan2023integrating,bolton2024biomedlm,shree2023scdreamer}.

-\textbf{Integration and Evolution of GenAI Applications.} In the application domain (RQ1), GenAI research demonstrates a clear shift from task-specific models toward unified and context-aware frameworks throughout genomics, proteomics, and single-cell biology.
+\textbf{Integration and Evolution of GenAI Applications.} In the application domain (RQ1), GenAI research demonstrates a clear shift from task-specific models toward unified and context-aware frameworks \x{across} genomics, proteomics, and single-cell biology.
 The introduction of foundational models such as DNABERT \cite{ji2021dnabert}, ProGen \cite{madani2020progen}, and scGPT \cite{cui2024scgpt} indicates a move toward biologically grounded architectures capable of cross-domain learning.
-These systems no longer rely solely on manually designed features or static datasets; however, they instead learn biological representations that generalize within diverse modalities.
-Moreover, integration-focused tools such as sciCAN \cite{xu2022scican} and xTrimoPGLM \cite{chen2024xtrimopglm} highlight progress in multi-omics fusion and structure–function prediction, and take GenAI beyond individual molecule models.
-Interactive agents such as Top-DTI \cite{talo2025top}, ProtChatGPT \cite{wang2024protchatgpt} and OLAF \cite{riffle2025olaf} further bridge natural language reasoning with achievable bioinformatics workflows, and represent a step toward explainable and human-centered AI.
+These systems no longer rely solely on manually designed features or static datasets; \x{instead}, they learn biological representations that generalize within diverse modalities.
+Moreover, integration-focused tools such as sciCAN \cite{xu2022scican} and xTrimoPGLM \cite{chen2024xtrimopglm} highlight progress in multi-omics fusion and structure–function prediction, \x{extending GenAI capabilities beyond individual molecule-level models}.
+Interactive agents such as Top-DTI \cite{talo2025top}, ProtChatGPT \cite{wang2024protchatgpt}, and OLAF \cite{riffle2025olaf} further bridge natural language reasoning with achievable bioinformatics workflows and represent a step toward explainable and human-centered AI.
 Collectively, these advances show the progression of GenAI from separate predictive tools to an integrated generative framework that improves discovery and research across the bioinformatics workflow.